Green-Software-Foundation/if-plugins/src/lib/e-net/README.md

 ## Parameters

-### Model config
+### Plugin global config

-Not needed
+- `energy-per-gb`: coefficient for converting data transferred to energy, in kWh/GB.
+The default, if no data or invalid data is provided, is 0.001 kWh/GB, taken from [this case study](https://github.com/Green-Software-Foundation/sci-guide/blob/dev/use-case-submissions/msft-eShoppen.md).

 ### Inputs

-- `data-in`: inbound data in GB
+- `network/data-in`: inbound data in GB
-- `data-out`: outbound data in GB
+- `network/data-out`: outbound data in GB
-- `network-energy-coefficient`: coefficient for converting data transferred to energy, in kWh/GB.
-The default, if no data or invalid data is provided, is 0.001 kWh/GB, taken from [this case study](https://github.com/Green-Software-Foundation/sci-guide/blob/dev/use-case-submissions/msft-eShoppen.md).

 ## Returns